xeniaqian94/web2021-figure-captioning/README.md

 This directory contains three parts of material.

 - The `test_hard` split of our dataset: converted groundtruth captions from DVQA and FigureQA datasets, for modeling.
-Due to size limit, we will release the full split (including `train`, `validation`, and `test_easy`) after review and unanonymously.
+Due to size limit, we provide Google link to  the full split (including `train`, `validation`, and `test_easy`).
 All splits follow the same schema.
 - `quality-validation.xlsx`: a spreadsheet of quality validatio results.
 Two co-authors did quality validation on a sample of captions from the two `captions.json` files, in two dimensions: accuracy and grammar.
 The sample covers 20 random captions for each type in each dataset.
 - `user-study-12-figures.html` (along with the directory of `user-study-png-output`): the 12 figures for the Google form user study.
 - [`aggregated-perfect-accuracy`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy): Perfect accuracy scores as additional results from Table 3 and 5.